kalo4ever/WorkflowAI/README.md

 docker-compose build
 # [Optional] Start the dependencies in the background, this way we can shut down the app while
 # keeping the dependencies running
-docker-compose up -d clickhouse azurite redis mongo
+docker-compose up -d clickhouse minio redis mongo
 # Start the docker images
 docker-compose up
 # The WorkflowAI api is also a WorkflowAI user